Fatimatulzahra/animal-collection/README.md

 Submitted by: **Fatimah Badmos**

-This web app: **contains information and links for the different levels and parts of DSA**
+This web app: **contains flashcards that helps you learn collective nouns of animals.**

 Time spent: **4** hours spent in total